Hi there! I’m Nina.

 HOW I HELP OTHERS...

-First of all, I can’t help everyone.
+The first way I hope to be helpful is to be honest and upfront about what I can and cannot do for you.
+I can’t help everyone.
 I say that here to remind myself of that too.
 As much as I would like to, I just know that I am not going to be the right fit for every person.
-So the first way I hope to be helpful is to be honest and upfront about what I can and cannot do for you.

 Once we believe we are a match, listening and gathering information is how we start.
 My favorite part of what I do is collaborating to develop a plan of attack together.
 I like to brainstorm and discuss options with you for how to approach the problems you’re facing.
 Much of therapy is about observing: taking time and space to look inward, to zoom out, and to pay attention to yourself and others in ways you haven’t before.
 This is why we say that it may seem like it gets worse before it gets better.
 You may notice more and feel more.
 Some of that can be good, but some of it is hard.
 But once we know what’s there, we know what we’re working with.
 And by taking a close look at these things, we often find what really matters to you.
 The good news is, you don’t have to face it alone.
 As we go along, we’ll go along together.
 And so I’ll say again since we will be working together and in it together, having a therapist that is a good fit for you is important.